Fantastic, Weird, Metafictional, Impossible, and Posthuman Elements in Modern Sinophone Literature

 Martina Codeluppi, “Anthropocene with Chinese Characteristics: Narrating the Environmental Crisis through Chinese Cli-Fi”

 Never before in the history of our planet has humankind violated natural laws as it does today.
 We are constantly reminded of the precariousness of our ecosystem, and it is precisely in this delicate context that literature shows its power to reflect society and stir individual consciences through the birth of Cli-Fi (Climate Fiction).
 The world is getting unnatural and unnatural narratives have become one of the most effective ways to represent it.
 Originally identified as a subcategory of Sci-Fi that deals with the effects of climate change, Cli-Fi is a rather new actor in world literature and is still at an early stage of development in China.
 Yet, some of the most popular contemporary works of science fiction, like Chen Qiufan’s The Waste Tide, Hao Jingfang’s Folding Beijing, or Liu Cixin’s The Wandering Earth, possess a few elements that make them ascribable to this specific subgenre.
 How is the individual perception of environmental crisis described in these works?
 What social picture do they provide?
 What thoughts do they stimulate?
-This study intends to drift away from the detached ecocritical approach to focus on the human and social dimension of the climate emergency.
+This study intends to drift away from the detached ecocritical approach to focus on the human and social dimensions of the climate emergency.
 I will point out the possibilities of Chinese Cli-Fi to represent and affect the individual and collective perception of Chinese Anthropocene.
 Indeed, it is by projecting unnatural yet astonishingly possible futures that these narratives can inspire a deep reflection, necessary for improving environmental awareness in one of today’s most influential countries.

 Lorenzo Andolfatto, “Botched Posthumanism in Han Song’s Novella Meinü shoulie zhinan 美女狩猎指南”